couchbase/couchbase-cli/README.md

 # Testing

-Running the unit tests contained in this repository can be done by running `make tests`, this will setup a Python virtual environment using `pipenv` and run any unit tests contained in the `test` directory.
+Running the unit tests contained in this repository can be done by running `make test`, this will setup a Python virtual environment using `pipenv` and run any unit tests contained in the `test` directory.
 This may be run inside or outside of a shell created using `make shell`.